crossplane/crossplane/docs/stacks-guide-gcp.md

 Once we have the network set up, we also need to tell Crossplane how to satisfy WordPress's claims for a database and a Kubernetes cluster.
-The resource classes serve as template for the new claimswe make.
-The following resource classes allow the GKECluster and CloudSQL claims to be satisfied with the network configuration we just set up:
+[Resource classes][resource-classes-docs] serve as templates for the new claims we make.
+The following resource classes allow the claims for the database and Kubernetes cluster to be satisfied with the network configuration we just set up:

 ```
 cat > environment.yaml <<EOF